shinjiwlab/shinjiwlab.github.io/_posts/2024-01-19-Interspeech2024-Discrete-Speech-Unit-Challenge.md

 ### SVS Challenge

 * Data: Opencpop, following the original segmentation and train/test split.
-* Framework: No framework or model restriction in SVS challenge, but the organizers have prepared the baseline training scripts (baseline model to be released soon) in [ESPnet-Muskits](https://github.com/A-Quarter-Mile/espnet/tree/tmp_muskit/egs2/opencpop/svs2).
+* Framework: No framework or model restriction in the SVS challenge, but the organizers have prepared the baseline training scripts (baseline model to be released soon) in [ESPnet-Muskits](https://github.com/A-Quarter-Mile/espnet/tree/tmp_muskit/egs2/opencpop/svs2).
 * Evaluation metrics
    * Objective metrics: Mean cepstral distortion, F0 root mean square error, Bitrate for efficiency measure
    * Subjective metrics: Mean Opinion Score (MOS) by organizers